Quickly Fix "Reboot and Select Proper Boot Device" Error of Windows

 Therefore, you need to view status of each partition to see whether there is an active partition already.
 If not, select the system reserved partition or C drive and choose "Set Active" feature.
 However, if a wrong partition is set active, you'll need to set this wrong partition inactive at first, and then set the correct partition active.
 At last, click "Apply" button to make all changes performed.

-Tip: MiniTool Partition Wizard Boot Disk does not show letters of each partition, so you'll need to view capacity, used space, label, or other features to find the correct partition.
+Tip: in MiniTool Partition Wizard Bootable Edition, letters for each partition might be changed compared with those in Windows version, so you’ll need to view capacity, used space, label, or other features to find the correct partition.

 After that, you can quit from MiniTool Partition Wizard Boot Disc to reboot Windows, but we highly suggest fixing MBR at the same time since this program is capable of rebuilding MBR, too.

-Here, please select the disk where Windows is installed, and then choose "Rebuild MBR" feature.
+In the main window of MiniTool Partition Wizard Bootable Edition, please select the disk where Windows is or will be installed and click "Rebuild MBR" feature.

 At last, click "Apply" button to make this change performed.

 Then, you should be able to start Windows.
-Otherwise, you'll do the next attempt.
+Otherwise, you'll need to make the next attempt..

 Set BIOS to Best Defaults